DontEatThemCookies/esolang/Brainfuck/RBFI.md

 ***

 ### Changelog
+#### v1.1 | 12/18/2021
+* Added some exception catching
+* RBFI no longer explicitly removes any non-instruction characters, only ignores them.
+This also means RegEx is not used anymore.
+* Other minor changes

 #### v1.0 | 12/17/2021
 * Initial release

 ***

 ### License
 ```txt
 Copyright (c) 2021 David Costell <davidcostell44@gmail.com>